 Alternative Logos and Emblems

 There are “full logos” with the entire company name.
-There are slightly informal logos with just the initials.
-There can be Wordmark logos with just the type.
-Also, there can be logos with just the mark or emblem and no type.
+Some companies have slightly informal logos with just the initials.
+There are Wordmark logos with just the type.
+Also, there are logos with just the mark or emblem and no type.
 The kind of logo used on a letterhead is different from the one you might choose to put on a coffee mug.
 This is why the designer offers different variations of the same logo depending on the company’s needs.

 Asset Creation